 The First Century Jewish Calendar

-Instead, the ancient Jewish priests had to watch the sky for the thin crescent of the Moon which occurred shortly after sunset.
+Instead, the ancient Jewish priests had to watch the sky for the thin crescent of the Moon, which occurred shortly after sunset.
 Therefore, the Jewish day began in the evening, and the first day of the month was determined by when the thinnest of crescent could be observed.
 Consecutive appearances of the thin crescent moon occur every 29 or 30 days.
-This of course means that a given Jewish month might be 29 or 30 days in length.
+This, of course, means that a given Jewish month might be 29 or 30 days in length.

 The first visibility of the thin crescent moon can be calculated for the years Pontius Pilate was the ruler in Judea.
 We can then add fourteen days to this date to get the date of Nissan 14 – the day of the Passover.
-There are only two Passovers during Pilate’s reign that occurred on a Friday; the one in 30 AD and the other one in 33 AD.
+There are only two Passovers during Pilate’s reign that occurred on a Friday; the one in 30 AD and the other in 33 AD.
 Interestingly, twelve months during the year were approximately 354 days – or eleven days less than the year’s length of 365 days.
 To make up the difference and keep the lunar months at approximately the same place in the solar year, the Jews added the 13th month when needed.

 Possible Dates for the Crucifixion Using These Criteria

 There are only two dates during Pilate’s reign that seem to be possible candidates for the Passover.
-Again, the Passover must occur on a Friday (the day of preparation before the Sabbath) as detailed in Scripture.
+But, again, the Passover must occur on a Friday (the day of preparation before the Sabbath) as detailed in Scripture.
 These two possible dates are April 7, 30 AD, and April 3, 33 AD.

 The Clue Concerning John the Baptist

 The commencement of John’s ministry provides the final clue needed to establish the date of Christ’s ministry.
 As noted above, the earliest date for the beginning of John’s ministry would be January 1, 29 AD.
-Since John’s gospel lists three different Passovers occurring during Christ’s ministry (including the Passover of the Crucifixion), then the one candidate of 30 AD can not be correct.
+Since John’s gospel lists three different Passovers occurring during Christ’s ministry (including the Passover of the Crucifixion), the one candidate of 30 AD can not be correct.
 This leaves the only logical candidate for the Crucifixion date as being 33 AD.

 The Clue Concerning Sejanus

 Sejanus is an interesting character who rose to considerable power in ancient Rome alongside Emperor Tiberius.
 We will not concern ourselves with all the murderous intrigue surrounding Sejanur at this time only to cover how it relates to our story.
-The Emperor decided the pressure of government was too much and essentially retired to the Isle of Capris off the coast of Italy.
+The Emperor decided the government’s pressure was too much and essentially retired to the Isle of Capris off the coast of Italy.
 While there, he was also isolated from much of the drama surrounding the throne.